NethServer/docs/administrator-manual/en/mail.rst

 Client configuration
 ====================

-The server supports standard-compliants email clients using the following IANA ports:
+The server supports standard-compliant email clients using the following IANA ports:

 * imap/143
 * pop3/110